-At last a sound, Common Pheasants disturbed from their roost let everyone know it, a Robin bursts into its dirge-like winter song and a Green Woodpecker calls from afar.
+At last a sound, Common Pheasants disturbed from their roost and letting everyone know it, a Robin bursts into its dirge-like winter song and a Green Woodpecker called from afar.

 My efforts to locate a Dartford Warbler on the Morden Bog Heathland failed miserably but other species start to appear, Stonechat, Goldfinch, Siskin, Blackbird, Great Spotted Woodpecker, Jackdaw, Crow, Cormorant and Woodpigeon.

 The light improved considerably as I walked back to the car at 9am, it stopped raining too!
 I saw both Pied and Grey Wagtails near a heap of dung with a Chaffinch.
-At Sherford Bridge where I had parked the car, a Little Egret and a Grey Heron flew off as my head appeared over the parapet, oops!
+At Sherford Bridge where I had parked the car, a Little Egret and a Grey Heron flew off as my head appeared over the parapet of the road bridge, oops!